vkmguy/futures-movement-predictor/replit.md

 # Futures Movement Predictor

 ## Overview
-A professional web-based application designed for predicting daily price movements of futures contracts (/NQ, /ES, /YM) based on weekly volatility analysis, latest prices, and open interest data.
-Its purpose is to provide traders and analysts with data-driven predictions for Nasdaq 100 (/NQ), S&P 500 (/ES), and Dow Jones (/YM) futures contracts using statistical volatility models.
+A professional web-based application designed for predicting daily price movements of futures contracts (/NQ, /ES, /YM, /RTY, /GC, /CL) based on weekly volatility analysis, latest prices, and open interest data.
+Uses **252 trading days** methodology (industry standard) for all volatility calculations.
+Weekly equity index contracts (/NQ, /ES, /YM, /RTY) expire every Friday (1-5 days), while commodities use quarterly expiration.
 The project is a fully functional MVP with core features like a dashboard, analytics, and predictions pages.

 ## User Preferences
 I prefer detailed explanations and iterative development.
 Ask before making major changes.
 I prefer that you do not make changes to the folder `Z` or the file `Y`.